akkadotnet/Akka.Streams.Kafka/README.md

 ### PlainPartitionedSource

-The `plainPartitionedSource` is a way to track automatic partition assignment from kafka.
+The `PlainPartitionedSource` is a way to track automatic partition assignment from kafka.
 When a topic-partition is assigned to a consumer, this source will emit tuples with the assigned topic-partition and a corresponding source of `ConsumerRecord`s.
 When a topic-partition is revoked, the corresponding source completes.